 Y’s Options is a programme available to the women who stay with us.
-This programme involves mentoring, up skilling, sharing skills, tutoring and peer teaching.
+This programme involves mentoring, up skilling, sharing skills, tutoring and peer teaching with our Tuesday speakers.

 With lots of new friendships and supports, those who have experienced stressful and difficult times have found this to be an encouraging and comforting experience.

 In our programme we have a breakfast and school lunch provision, which is overseen by the mothers in our residence.
 We also offer free counselling, budgeting, menu planning, food preparation, assistance with job search and the search for permanent sustainable housing.
 Our Housing Navigator and Care Navigator are great at referring to agencies in our area and assisting with appointments in other services.
 We have close relationship with health services and many other local support services in our community.